Colegio Español Federico García Lorca

-The Colegio Español Federico García Lorca (Ecole Espagnole "Federico García Lorca") is a Spanish government-operated school for children from 3 to 12 years old in Paris, France that teaches in Spanish language, French language and English language.
+The Colegio Español Federico García Lorca (Ecole Espagnole "Federico García Lorca") is a Spanish government-operated school for children from 3 to 12 years old in Paris, France, that teaches in Spanish language, French language and English language.
 It is located at 53 Rue de la Pompe in the 16th arrondissement.
 It is affiliated to the institute Liceo Español Luis Buñuel, in the Paris area.

-As of the 2015–2016 school year, 79.6% of the school's 221 students were Spanish nationals.
+The school welcomes students from all walks of life but most of them are the children of diplomats, businessmen or public figures who want to maintain their privacy, which sometimes makes it the target of criticism.